bnomei/kirby3-schema/README.md

-# kirby3-schema
+# kirby3-validate

 ## Setup

 ### Schemastore (not yet)

-Ideally the schema of this repo would be available from the [Schemastore](https://www.schemastore.org/json/) and it would be almost zero configutation in most IDEs.
+Ideally the validate of this repo would be available from the [Schemastore](https://www.schemastore.org/json/) and it would be almost zero configutation in most IDEs.
 But that is something the Kirby 3 CMS team should do eventually, not me.
-Let's focus on getting the schema done first.
+Let's focus on getting the validate done first.

 ### Manual IDE configuration